sivavanga21/DevOps_Documentataion/Terraform/Terraform_Questions.md

   export TF_VAR_DB_PASSWORD="SECURE_PASSWORD"

 ## WHAT ARE WORKSPACES IN TERRAFORM AND ITS USE CASES
     Workspaces in Terraform provide a way to manage multiple environments (e.g., development, staging, production) within a single Terraform configuration.
     They allow you to maintain separate state files for each environment, preventing conflicts and enabling easier management of resources.
     (to maintain separate files for different environment like dev,uat,production,staging with out duplicatin terraform code) (each workspace has its own state file ensure the changes in one workspace does not affect other workspace)
     # terraform workspace new <workspace_name>
     # terraform workspace new dev
     # terraform workspace list

 (terraform workspace select dev terraform apply)

 ## what is the purpose of the terraform taint and untaint
     terraform taint
     --(Marks a specific resource for recreation during the next terraform apply run.)
     --(When you need to recreate a resource (e.g., due to a suspected issue, configuration drift, or to test a change) without modifying the resource's configuration.)
     COMMAND (terraform taint aws_instance.example)

     terraform untaint
     --(Removes the taint (mark for recreation) from a resource.)
     --(If a resource was previously marked as tainted (manually or due to an error) but you no longer want it to be recreated, you can use this command to unmark it. cCOMMAND (terraform untaint aws_instance.example)

 ## difference between local exec and remote-exec
     local exec- (Runs the command locally on the system where Terraform is being executed.)
                 (When you want to execute a script or command on your local machine, such as interacting with a local CLI tool or triggering other workflows.)

     remote exec- (Runs the command remotely on the resource created by Terraform (e.g., an EC2 instance or a virtual machine).
                 (When you want to execute commands on the remote resource, such as installing software or configuring the resource after it is created.)

 ## how do you handle drift detection in terraform
     (terraform drift is identifying difference of between the acutal state infrastructure file and desire state difined in cloud)

 ## what does terraform validate command used for
     The terraform validate command is used to check the syntax and structure of the Terraform configuration files.
     It ensures that the files are correctly formatted and that the configuration is valid, but it does not actually apply any changes to the infrastructure.

 ## what is the function of terraform fmt
     reformat your confirgation file structure
     ex: no of people are working on same repo one people not write the proper structure format of terraform that time we use for terraform fmt command command for restructure the file

 ## what would use terraform destroy
     we can use terraform destroy command to destroy the infrastructure througth state file delete our resources in clould environment

 ## how does the terraform state list command work
     to find out the resources in state file paritucal resource comamnd terraform state list [{resource_id}]
             terraform state list [options] [address]

 ## how does the terraform state show
     give detailed information about specific resources in state file

 ## explain use of terraform output
-terraform output command is used to retrive and display the ouutput files in terraform confirgation if you want know the specific resources of ec2 instance id use this command if you retrive output value to json file we can use below command terraform output -json > output.json
+    terraform output command is used to retrive and display the output files in terraform configaration if you want know the specific resources of ec2 instance id use this command if you retrive output value to json file we can use below command terraform output -json > output.json
     command: terraform output instance id

 ## what does terraform refresh do
 terraform refresh command differenciate the current state file and real world of infrastructure